abbysoft-team/Soompler/README.md

 6. Click on LinuxMake exported, right click and choose "Save this exporter"
 7. Do the same as 5 with CLion exporter, if you want to open it in CLion or QtCreator
 8. Open project in desired IDE
+9. Build it like plain project for your OS